 At this stage, the team creates a prototype that will test each layer’s technology but sets aside the app’s functionality as it is not the specification audit.
-Having the correct architecture is crucial as it will insure you against the rewriting of the entire solution and will become key to successful software.
+Having the correct architecture is crucial as it will ensure you against the rewriting of the entire solution and will become key to successful software.

 Let’s turn to our imaginary flight from Los Angeles to Dubai.
 Having no precise plan, design and architecture of a future solution is akin to flying to a clearly defined destination without route details.
 So, after you have suddenly realized that you are headed for the United Arab Emirates via the Antarctic, changing the direction might become too costly and time-intensive.
 Moreover, the fuel may run out and you will have to make an emergency landing in Antarctica.